miso-lims/walkthroughs/2-0-samples.md

 <a name="boxes"/>

-# 5. Working with Boxes
+# 5. Scanning samples into outboxes

-#TODO customize for samples

-{% include boxes.md %}
+{% include outboxes.md %}

 <a name="trouble"/>